cahna/yaits/README.md

 # `yaits`

-Yet Another Issue Tracking Service
+Yet Another Issue Tracking Service.
+Built as an exercise in learning the Redux environment.

 ## Get started now